nmielnik/notes/cryptos/blockchain-intro-2020-12-17/README.md

-# An intro to Bitcoin & Blockahin
+# An intro to Bitcoin & Blockchain

 <small>(by Nate Mielnik)</small>